 I. Minimum Age Laws

 Young people often want part-time jobs.
 Hospitality provides many.
 Some involve alcohol.
-What age is necessary to serve alcohol in a restaurant?
+What age is needed to serve alcohol in a restaurant?
 For tending bar?
 What about for selling alcohol for use elsewhere?
 Young people want answers.
 So we provide facts to help them.

 New Mexico alcohol laws permit adults age 19 or older to serve alcohol in venues for drinking on-site.
 They must be at least 21 to tend bar.
 The same is true to sell alcohol for off-site drinking.